citp/privacy-policy-historical/s/sp/spi/spiritualresearchfoundation.org.md

 ## 3 Why do we collect information about you?

 The primary purpose for which we collect information about you is to provide you with products and services you have requested.
+We collect information only when it is absolutely necessary to do so.

 We may state a more specific purpose at the point we collect your information.
 If you do not provide us with the information that we request, we may not be able to provide you with our products or services.
-For example, if you do not register as a member of a website, you will not be able to access features or services that are reserved for members only that are listed below.
+For example, if you do not register as a member of a website, you will not be able to access features or services that are reserved for members only.

 ## 4 How SSRF uses your personal information

 **Amongst other reasons for:**

   * Sending you our email alerts about SSRF and our affiliate’s events, new articles, newsletter if you have subscribed (opted-in) to them.
 The introduction/reminder of some new functionality or products and services with regard to the Site.
 SSRF requires you to opt-in to any mailing list, i.e. you have to tick which mailing list you would like to subscribe to.
-We do not pre-tick your subscription to any mailing list and therefore we do not ask you to opt-out if you do not want to contact you in that regard.
+We do not pre-tick your subscription to any mailing list and therefore we do not ask you to opt-out if you do not want us to contact you in that regard.

   * Responding to your questions and comments.